sawofwar/astro-website/src/pages/posts/post-1.md

 # ⭐⭐⭐
 layout: ../../layouts/MarkdownPostLayout.astro

-title: "My First Blog Post"
+title: "My first blog post"
 pubDate: 2023-01-17
 description: "This is the first post of my new Astro blog."
-author: "sawofwarxx"
+author: "sawofwar"
 image:
   url: "https://astro.build/assets/blog/astro-1-release-update/cover.jpeg"
   alt: "The Astro logo with the word One."